PiotrDuma/payroll/README.md

 ## Run project

-Make sure you have installed git, JAVA17 and Maven.
-You have to make them recognize in your system properties.
+Make sure you have installed [git](https://git-scm.com/), [Java17 JDK](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and [Maven](https://maven.apache.org/download.cgi).
+You have to make them recognized in your system variables.

 1. Download project from repository
 ```